 WORKSHOPS FOR SENIORS

-“Seniors hear a fresh understanding of themselves, the world, other people!” —The Queens Tribune, NY
+“Seniors hear a fresh understanding of themselves, the world, other people!” —Queens Tribune, NY

-Since 1994, thousands of senior citizens have attended these workshops—at centers and senior residences in the New York metropolitan area, Connecticut, Pennsylvania, Washington, D.C., North Carolina, and Florida.
-Through them, men and women get new hope, new perception, as they learn—with magnificent practical immediacy—what Aesthetic Realism explains: the most urgent need of every person is to like the world on an honest basis.
+Since 1994, thousands of senior citizens have attended these workshops—at centers and senior residences in (for instance) the New York metropolitan area, Connecticut, Pennsylvania, Washington, D.C., North Carolina, and Florida.
+Through the workshops, men and women get new hope, new perception, as they learn—with magnificent practical immediacy—what Aesthetic Realism explains: the deepest desire of every person is to like the world on an honest basis.
 And these lively and kind talks—with audience participation—show seniors how they can authentically like the world, and what interferes!

 You can view and print a brochure about these workshops.

 Some of the exciting presentations—in both English and Spanish—that you can arrange for your center or living community:

-Through instances of drama, poetry, and paintings by such great artists as Rembrandt, Van Gogh, Picasso, Renoir — and Grandma Moses — participants are thrilled to see what Aesthetic Realism explains: the questions of life are answered in outline in the art of the world.
+Through instances of drama, poetry, and paintings by such great artists as Rembrandt, Van Gogh, Picasso, Renoir, participants are thrilled to see what Aesthetic Realism explains: the questions of life are answered in outline in the art of the world.
 The teachers speak deeply, too, about what they themselves have learned from Aesthetic Realism about their own lives.

 “Your presentation was fantastic.
 The seniors were so, so happy.
 You can quote me.” — Program Director, Senior Center